12 Fascinating Birds With Red Beaks

 In some areas, they have also become an invasive species and are causing harm to local ecosystems.

-Conservation efforts are underway to protect these beautiful birds.
 In some places, they are protected by law, and efforts are being made to stop the illegal trade of Rose-ringed Parakeets.

 If you’re lucky enough to see a Rose-ringed Parakeet in the wild, take a moment to appreciate its stunning colors and unique beauty.

-And always remember to respect and protect wildlife, so future generations can continue to enjoy them too.
+And always remember to respect and protect wildlife so future generations can continue to enjoy them, too.

 4. Northern Cardinal